 Just like people, our dogs can suffer from the effects of gum disease and tooth decay.
 This is why diligent dental care for your dog's teeth is an essential element of your pup's general health.
-Today, our vets in share some advice for keeping your pooch's teeth clean and their mouth healthy.
+Today, our vets at Marcello Veterinary Hospital share some advice for keeping your pooch's teeth clean and their mouth healthy.

 Is dog dental care really necessary?

 Just like our own oral health, the health of our dogs' mouths and teeth is connected to their general health.
 Did you know that most dogs begin to show signs of gum disease (periodontal disease) by the time they are about three years old?
 This is because most dogs don't get the dental care they need.
 That said, the early onset of dental disease can have some serious consequences for their general physical health, longevity and well-being.

 In people, the link between heart disease and periodontal disease has been discovered and studied.
 This also seems to hold true for our furry four-legged friends as well.

 In dogs, bacteria can enter the bloodstream from the mouth, allowing periodontal disease to progress and lead to heart disease.
 The heart and other organs can become damaged and begin to have issues.
 Your pup may also experience pain caused by missing or damaged teeth and eroded gums.

 To prevent this, you and your vet should be partners committed to maintaining your dog's oral health.
 Keeping a consistent and effective at-home oral health care routine (including dental treats to help clean your pup's teeth and control plaque and tartar buildup) and bringing them in for dental cleanings is a great way to build a solid foundation for their oral health.
 At , we offer annual dental cleanings and exams to preserve and monitor your pet's dental health.